Anneli Maley: National team career

 Maley first played for Australia at the 2013 FIBA Oceania Under-16 Championship.
 She went on to play at the 2014 FIBA Under-17 World Championship, 2014 FIBA Oceania Under-18 Championship, 2015 FIBA Under-19 World Championship, and 2017 FIBA Under-19 World Cup.

 In 2022, Maley played for the Australian Opals at the FIBA World Cup.

 With the Australian 3x3 team, Maley won silver at the 2022 FIBA 3x3 Asia Cup and bronze at the 2023 FIBA 3x3 World Cup.
 She helped Australia win gold at the 2024 FIBA 3x3 Asia Cup and helped the team win the 2024 Olympic Qualifying Tournament.
 She was subsequently named in Australia's first 3x3 Olympic team for the 2024 Paris Olympics.
 In March 2025, she was named in the Australia 3x3 team for the FIBA 3x3 Champions Cup in Bangkok, Thailand.
 She helped the team win the 3x3 Champions Cup bronze medal.
 Later that month, she helped Australia win back-to-back gold medals at the 2025 FIBA 3x3 Asia Cup.
 In June 2025, she was named in the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.

 Personal life

 Maley's father, Paul Maley, was born in the United States and later moved to Australia where he played 270 games in the National Basketball League (NBL).
 She has two brothers.
 Her brother, Finnbar, was drafted by the North Melbourne Football Club in 2023.
-He was then traded to the Adelaide Crows in 2025.

-Maley's fiancé, Marena Whittle, is also a professional basketball player.
+As of 2024, Maley was engaged to fellow professional basketball player, Marena Whittle.